wisp-forest/docs/docs/accessories/developer/itemstack_components.md

     }
     ```

-    The `"value"` will be a list 16 long representing a 4x4 grid of values making the `Matrix`.
+    The `"value"` is a list of 16 doubles, representing the values of a 4x4 grid `Matrix`.